-The Himalayas range is home to many of the world’s highest peaks, including the Mount Everest, the highest mountain in the world above sea-level.
+The Himalayas range is home to the top 10 world’s tallest moutains, including the Mount Everest, the highest mountain in the world above sea-level.

 This guide will tell you everything you need to know about this famous mountain range in Asia, as well as the most notable Himalayan mountains and hikes.

 Below are some stats to give you a better idea of just how spectacular the Himalayas truly are.